TABLE OF CONTENTS

 When you own a home, you need to take care of everything in it and around it, including any patio furniture you keep in your front yard or back yard.
 With just a few simple items and techniques, you can keep your outdoor patio furniture looking as good as new.

-In the following article, Part 1 explains how to care for cushions and fabric-covered furniture, Part 2 goes into to detail about caring for wicker furniture, Part 3 discusses how to care for wooden furniture, and Part 4 describes how best to take care of metal furniture.
+In the following article, we’ll explain how to care for cushions and fabric-covered furniture, go into to detail about caring for wicker furniture, discuss how to care for wooden furniture, and describe how best to take care of metal furniture.

 - 2 cups of detergent (if needed for mildew)

 - 1 cup bleach (if needed for mildew)